Klasllani/t.s.-eliot-the-waste-land-digital/README.md

 ## Running the Project

-### Ensure Maven is Installed
 Make sure you have Maven installed on your system.
 You can download it from [Maven's official website](https://maven.apache.org/download.cgi).

-### Build the Project
-1. Open a terminal.
-2. Navigate to the directory containing your project files.
+Navigate to the directory containing your project files and run the following command:
-3. Run the following command to build the project:
    ```sh
    mvn clean install
    ```